 With the outbreak of the 2019 Novel Coronavirus, also known as COVID-19, we spoke with hospital epidemiologist Jorge Salinas, MD, to learn more about the virus, how it spreads, and how UI Hospitals & Clinics is prepared to deal with it.

 Do you have questions about the 2019 Novel Coronavirus?
 Direct questions to Hospital Epidemiology by calling 319-356-1606 or by paging 3158.

 What is a coronavirus?

 Coronaviruses are part of a large family of viruses and include MERS, SARS, as well as the common cold.
-They are often found in animals, and the 2019-nCoV is thought to have originated in a large seafood and live animal market.
+They are often found in animals, and COVID-19 is thought to have originated in a large seafood and live animal market.